pbreheny/dat/readme.md

 ## To do

-* Would be nice to have a proper install script
 * Limited testing by users other than me
 * Would be nice to include more `git`-like tools: `.datignore`, `dat reset` and so on to roll back accidental changes, etc.
 * Currently specific to AWS, would be neat if it worked with, say, Google Drive as well.